 It comes full circle when he asks Shinji to do this for him, because no matter what he does he will die or cease to exist as an individual, but he wants to choose the terms on how he dies.

-There was nothing accidental in Kaworu's appeal.
+Mr. Fanservice: Intentionally done for Kaworu to act both as a Foil and a love interest to Shinji.
 The scripts (all of them) detail his ethereal beauty and how it takes Shinji's breath away.
 Masayuki (storyboarder of episode 24) wanted to make him "erotic" and "dazzling."
 Sadamoto informs the process about his design: "I have this concept, as the last Angel, I made his design a combination form the people that the past Angels made a contact with.
 That is why some parts of Kaworu look like Shinji, some parts look like Rei, some parts look like Asuka.
 Moreover, in order to make him sexy, I paid special attention to his collarbone and waist, I want him to have that peculiar tempting beauty that only belongs to a young boy.
 He is slim, but he has strong bones.
 Because I didn't want he to overlap with Shinji, I made him a bishounen type."
 (All About Kaworu Nagisa: CHILD OF EVANGELION).

 No Sense of Personal Space: Yet another thing Kaworu doesn't get about humans or willingly ignores.
 Especially noticeable in the scene where he reaches for Shinji's hand while they're bathing, to say nothing of what he does in the manga.